All Episodes

 Which crisis are you referring to here?

-Well, look at all the crisis.
+Well, look at all the crises.

-I think their main crisis is the Tea Party movement, and uh they're in a health care crisis.
+I think their main crisis is the Tea Party movement, and they're in a health care crisis.

 He's got a bill, but he doesn't have a bill.

-Uh you know, they're running around like chickens with their heads cut off up there.
+You know, they're running around like chickens with their heads cut off up there.

 Fannie Mae, Freddie Mack.

-I can't wait, by the way, to describe uh Hillsdale College for you and some of the conversation that we had yesterday.
+I can't wait, by the way, to describe Hillsdale College for you and some of the conversation that we had yesterday.

 But he had some people with him.